Homotopy quotients and comodules of supercommutative Hopf algebras: Comodules and supercommutative Hopf algebras

 {\it Condition (F)}.
 Every object has finite length and all morphism spaces $Hom(X,Y)$ have finite $k$-dimension.

 {\it Condition (G).} The category $\mathcal{T}$ is monoidal and there exists an object $X$ such that any object is a subquotient of some tensor power of $X$.

 {\it Modules}.
 If conditions (F) and (G) hold, then the abelian category admits a projective generator (\cite[Proposition 2.14]{Deligne-Festschrift}).
 Hence by Morita's theorem it is equivalent to the category of right modules of some $k$-algebra of finite rank (\cite[Corollary 2.17]{Deligne-Festschrift}).
 In particular there exist enough injectives and projectives.
-By assumption (F) the category is nice in the sense of \cite[p.371]{Germonie}: Indecomposable objects in $\mathcal T$ have unique simple quotients (and by duality unique simple submodules) and have local endomorphism rings.
+By assumption (F) the category is nice in the sense of \cite[p.371]{Germonie}: Indecomposable injective objects in $\mathcal T$ have unique simple quotients (and by duality unique simple submodules) and have local endomorphism rings.
 Any object satisfies the Krull-Schmidt theorem, i.e. is isomorphic to a finite direct sum of indecomposable objects.
 The isomorphism classes in $\mathcal T$ of these indecomposable objects (up to permutation of the summands) do not depend on the decomposition.
 Up to isomorphism objects have unique projective covers resp. injective hulls.
 For any object $X$ there are only finitely many indecomposable objects $Y$ with $Hom(Y,X)\neq 0$.

 {\it Comodules}.
 By \cite[Theorem 2.13]{Simson} a $k$-linear abelian category $\mathcal T$ is $k$-linear equivalent to the category of of $k$-finite dimensional comodules over some $k$-coalgebra $A$ if and only the finiteness conditions (F) hold.
 By \cite[p.141 -146]{Batchelor} in the category $\mathcal{C}$ of all comodules of a fixed $k$-coalgebra $A$ an injective comodule $L$ in $\mathcal C'$ is a direct sum $L =\bigoplus_\mu J_\mu$ of indecomposable injective subcomodules $J_\mu$, and each $J_\mu$ contains a unique simple subcomodule $X_\mu$.
-All simple $A$-comodules are finite dimensional, and the comodules $J_\mu$ are injective hulls in $\mathcal T$ and hence are $k$-finite dimensional.
+Under some further assumptions (see Section \ref{sec:frobenius} below) all simple $A$-comodules are finite dimensional, and the comodules $J_\mu$ are injective hulls in $\mathcal T$ and hence are $k$-finite dimensional.
 Hence injective objects $L\in \mathcal C$ are direct sums of $k$-finite dimensional injective objects.
 In particular $\mathcal C$ has enough injectives.